enkidevs/curriculum/mongodb/intro/crud/delete-documents-2.md

 )
 ```

-To delete all documents from a collection:
+To delete all documents from a collection, you would use:
 ```javascript
 db.pokemon.remove({})
 ```

-To delete a single or multiple documents based on criteria:
+To delete documents based on criteria:
 ```javascript
 db.pokemon.remove({
 	power: { $eq: 40 }